 My pad provides four additional USB ports directly accessible for charging and my wireless mouse and keyboard.

 However, many are also impressed by the fantastic LED display with gaming mouse pads.

 The light-up displays are most noticeable when playing at night and go beautifully with the LED PCs and keyboards that many gamers have.

 Note that almost all gaming mouse pads have LED lights and at least one USB port.
-Mouse pads with more additional features will generally cost more.
+Pads with more additional features will generally cost more.

-The first thing you may notice about gaming mouse pads besides their size is the overall thickness compared to traditional pads.
+The first thing you may notice about gaming mouse pads besides their size is the overall thickness compared to traditional ones.